Rice Paper Dumplings Recipe (pan sear or air fry)

 How to make this dish

-- Prepare the rice paper wrappers: Dip the rice paper in cold water for a few seconds on all sides until they are pliable but not too soft.
+- Prepare the rice paper wrappers: Dip the rice paper sheets in cold water for a few seconds on all sides until they are pliable but not too soft.
 The paper will continue to become softer once out of the water.

-- Air-fry: 380F (193C) for 12-15 minutes.
+- Air-fry: Air-frying rice paper is easy!
+Place the dumplings in an air fryer basket and spray with some oil.
+Air fry at 380F (193C) for 12-15 minutes.
 Flip the dumplings after 6 minutes.

-- Serve right away with dumpling dipping sauce: Enjoy them right away so they are most crispy and crunchy.
+- Serve right away with dumpling dipping sauce: Enjoy them right away so they are crispy and crunchy.

-- On the tray or plate: brush a light layer of oil on the tray so the dumplings won’t stick to the bottom as you work through the batch.
+3. On the tray or plate: brush a light layer of oil on the tray so the dumplings won’t stick to the bottom as you work through the batch.

-- In the pan: Use a ceramic or non-stick skillet.
+4. In the pan: Use a ceramic or non-stick skillet.

 I don’t recommend it.
 The rice paper will turn dry, hard, and brittle and that will affect the texture of the dumplings.

-What else can you do with rice paper
+What else can you do with rice paper wraps?

 Recipe variations

 You can use any leftover vegetables or add minced ground meat.
-Keep in mind that you might need to use 2 sheets of rice paper to wrap one dumpling because the more ingredients and moisture you add to the rice paper sheets they are more likely to break apart when pan-frying.
+Keep in mind that you might need to use 2 sheets of rice paper to wrap one dumpling because the more ingredients and moisture you add to the rice paper sheets the are more likely to break apart when pan-frying.
 Here are some ingredient suggestions:

 - Vegetable selections: any shredded or thinly sliced vegetables that don’t contain too much moisture or liquid.
-For example: cabbage, brussels sprouts, carrots…etc.
+For example cabbage, brussels sprouts, carrots…etc.

 - Ground meat types: Although this dish is vegan and vegetarian, if, however, you want to add some meat, keep it in smaller quantities so it’s easier to wrap and fold.
-Use any ground poultry, beef, or pork, or diced shrimp.
+Use any ground poultry, beef, pork, or diced shrimp.
 Remember they need to be cooked first before wrapping.

 🙋🏻♀️ Umami Tips To Make The Best Crispy Rice Paper Dumplings